-Serosanguineous means containing or relating to both blood and the liquid part of blood (serum).
+Serosanguineous means contains or relates to both blood and the liquid part of blood (serum).
 It usually refers to fluids collected from or leaving the body.
 For example, fluid leaving a wound that is serosanguineous is yellowish with small amounts of blood.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.